-- There are 8 steep steps to enter the front door which is 36 inches wide
+There are 8 steep steps to enter the Mt Auburn St door which is 36 inches wide.

-- There is one gender neutral bathroom on the first floor, which is not ADA compliant for wheelchair use.
+There is one gender neutral bathroom on the first floor, which is not ADA compliant for wheelchair use.
 The internal hallways leading to it are between 28-30 inches wide.
 The bathroom door is 29 inches wide, the toilet is about 6 feet from the door.
-We are in the process of planning renovations to make the bathroom more accessible on a separate timeline from the ramp installation

-- The Mandela, Chavez, and Parks rooms are connected by wide sets of double doors.
-The internal hallways vary between 27-35 inches wide, the library door is 30 inches wide.
+The Mandela, Chavez, and Parks rooms are connected by wide sets of double doors.
+The internal hallways vary between 27-30 inches wide, the library door is 30 inches wide.
 There are threshold ramps into the Mandela room from the wheelchair ramp and from the Mandela room into the kitchen.

 It is inexcusable that we have been inaccessible since our debut in 2001, and we have installed a wheelchair access ramp to the DeWolfe St side of the building which was completed with an equivalent lock system, automatic door, and threshold transitions in August 2017.